allamiro/winevent-generator-json/README.md

 Windows Event Generator is a tool  used  to create, simulate, or generate Windows Event Logs for testing, analysis, and monitoring purposes.

+* Some features would include:
+* Log simulation:
+* Real-time log generation:
+* Scheduled log generation:
+* Export of logs: